timmaffett/xcodefluttercolordebugging/README.md

-# XCode Flutter Color Debugging README
+# XCode Flutter Color Debugging

 This extension adds support for allowing ANSI escape sequences from a Flutter application, running/debugging within the VSCode debug environment, when the execution of the Flutter application is done via XCode.